Move to France: Expert Assistance from French Immigration Lawyer

 If your spouse is a French citizen or resident, you can apply for a spousal visa to join them in the country.

-Eligibility Requirements For Moving In France
+Eligibility Requirements for Moving to France

 If you’d like to move to France, here are the general eligibility requirements you must meet: